-The analysis carried out above of the effective marginal tax rate on corporate profits and of the net capital costs in the corporate and non-corporate sectors is of obvious importance to much discussed questions about the efficiency of the investment process in the economy.
+and noncorporate sectors is of obvious importance to much discussed questions about the efficiency of the investment process in the economy.
 Two aspects of efficiency are involved here.

-First there is the allocation problem between the corporate and non-corporate sectors, at stake in the writings of Harberger and others.
-Table 1 illustrates marginal tax rates and the net costs of capital relevant to this question, making it clear that present tax regimes provide quite varying sets of inducements for reallocating capital between the sectors.
+First, there is the allocation problem between the corporate and noncorporate sectors, at stake in the writings of Harberger and others.
+Table 1 illustrates marginal tax rates and net costs of capital relevant to this question, making it clear that present tax regimes provide quite varying sets of inducements for reallocating capital between the sectors.
 Thus, the differential tax burden on corporate profits turns out to be a somewhat ambiguous concept, varying not only in size but also in sign between different income levels of the "representative shareholder".

-Second, there is the question of the relative costs to the firm of using retained earnings, debt or new issues as sources of finance.
-Baumol et al. (1970) in their empirical study of earnings retention and growth of firm found the rate of return on new equity capital to be very much higher than the rate of return on either ploughback or new debt.
+Second, there is the question of the relative costs to the firm of using retained earnings, new debt or new issues as sources of finance.
+Baumol et al [1970] in their empirical study of earnings retention and growth of firm found the rate of return on new equity capital to be very much higher than the rate of return on either ploughback or new debt.
 These authors ran their explanation to these findings in terms of the transaction costs involved with different sources of finance.
-Our analysis, however, suggests that the firm's apparent preference for financing investments out of retained earnings may also be explained in terms of the tax differential between capital gains and dividend income.
+Our analysis, however, suggests that the firms' apparent preference for financing investments out of retained earnings also may be explained in terms of the tax differential between capital gains and dividend income.

-Referring to p.174 above, the ratio between the cost of new issues and the cost of retention may be written $^{\rm l}$
+Referring to page 9 above, the ratio between the cost of new issues and the cost of retention may be written 1

-$$\frac{r(n=1)}{r(n=0)} = \frac{1-\gamma\tau}{1-\tau}.$$
+$$\frac{r(n=1)}{r(n=0)} = \frac{1-\gamma\tau}{1-\tau}$$ .

-To appreciate the size of this tax effect, let the marginal individual income tax rate be 70% (τ =0.7) and the effective tax burden on capital gains be 15% of the individual tax rate (γ =0.15).
+To appreciate the size of this tax effect, let the marginal individual income tax rate be 70 % (τ =0.7) and the effective tax burden on capital gains be 15 % of the individual tax rate (γ =0.19).
 Then r(n=1)/r(n=0)=2.98.
-Given a 15% cost of new equity capital, it would thus be quite rational for the firm to accept a rate of return on the marginal dollar of retention of as little as 5.0%.
-In fact, the differences in rates of return found by Baumol et al. are not far outside the range of this example.
+Given a 15 per cent cost of new equity capital, it would thus be quite rational for the firm to accept a rate of return on the marginal dollar of retention of as little as 5.0 per cent.
+In fact, the differences in rates of return found by Baumol et al are not far outside the range of this example.

-$^{^{\}rm l}$ This ratio is equivalent to the marginal rate of substitution of dividends for capital gains, defined on p.168.
+This ratio is equivalent to the marginal rate of substitution of dividends for capital gains, defined on p.
+5.